julchia/pypipe-preprocessing-tool/README.md

 <p align='justify'>The project was born as a hobby, so don't expect constant regularity! 😅 However, it is also true that Pypipe provides a solution for certain needs in some of my other projects.</p>

+## About Pypipe

-<p align='justify'>In short, Pypipe is a service that enables users to manage and create different pipelines for text data preprocessing dynamically.
+<p align='justify'>Pypipe is a NLP tool that enables users to manage and create different pipelines for text data preprocessing dynamically.
 By setting a configuration inside a static file (pypipe/configs/preprocessing.json), users can trigger the creation of a pipeline that allows the processes in the configuration to be used individually or sequentially.
 Notably, each process can work as an isolated object, allowing for decoupled operation from the configuration.</p>

 ## Some uses